flyingcircusio/batou/README.md

 2.0b13 (unreleased)
 -------------------

+- Limit parallel connection setup to 5 connections at once.
+Also, retry up to 3 times per connection and stagger retries according to a CSMA/CD schema.
+This helps make connection setup more reliable if using SSH jump hosts where many connections may cause sshd's MaxStart to start rejecting new connections. (#55)

 - Allow adding data-* overrides to host sections in environments' secrets files.

 - Reduce AppEnv component directory hashes to 8 byte to avoid the shebang (#!)